dahoum/xn--mrovingiens-bbb.fr/english/original-thought/the-morale-of-the-artists/README.md

 But then I evolved.

-Even if in a certain area there is no new knowledge, there can ge new sensitivities, which we must incorporate, and new perspectives.
+Even if in a certain area there is no new knowledge, there can ge new sensibilities, which we must incorporate, as well as new perspectives.

 And we must ask new questions.